The Legal Cheek View

 Few sets can rival Hailsham Chambers’ focus on professional negligence and clinical negligence.
 The two practices each account for 40% of instructions taken on by the chambers, with the balance being made up of costs, regulatory work, personal injury and commercial.

 When the set was established over a century ago, it took its then name from the premises it occupied at 4 Paper Buildings.
 Though the chambers is still based there, it was renamed in 2001 as Hailsham Chambers, taking its name from Quintin Hogg, a former tenant who inherited the title of Lord Hailsham and went on to become Lord Chancellor.
 Parallel to this, the set has moved from being a generalist practice covering both civil and criminal work, to specialising in civil litigation.

-Today, Hailsham has 50 tenants, eight of whom are QCs.
+Today, Hailsham has over 50 tenants, eight of whom are QCs.
 These silks include head of chambers David Pittaway, who was instructed on the Hillsborough Inquests and The Shipman Inquiry, and Julian Picton, the editor of the McGregor on Damages textbook.

 What The Junior Barristers Say

 “Going to court was terrifying at first,” says barrister Alexander Echlin, whose practice consists of professional negligence, clinical negligence and some common law, “but juniors at Hailsham go into court a lot and the more you do, the less stressful it becomes.
 You get used to thinking on your feet.”